tauri-apps/wry/README.md

 ## Usage

-The current demo works best on macOS at the moment, since it tries to customize it's traffic light buttons to be seamless in the window.
+The current demo works best on macOS at the moment, since it tries to customize its traffic light buttons to be seamless in the window.

 The demo should also work on Windows as well as X11 on Linux.
 You may encounter problems running the demo on Linux with Wayland or Xwayland.